arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/typeclasspolymorphism/README.md

 }
 ```

-It's clearly rusty and both implementations are the same.
-It's a simply a mocked version of both data sources that would
+It's clearly rusty and both implementations are actually the same.
+It's simply a mocked version of both data sources
-ideally retrieve the data from a local cache or a network API.
+that would ideally retrieve the data from a local cache or a network API.
+We're using an in memory

-Here, we're just using an in memory `Map<User, List<Task>>` for each one to hold the data.
-It's a simple shortcut for
+`Map<User, List<Task>>` for each one to hold the data.
-the example.

 Since we got two `DataSources`, we'll need a way to coordinate both.
 Let's add the following `Repository`: